Cultural Landscapes the Focus of Leanna Wigboldus’ World Heritage Career

 The cultural landscape categories for World Heritage do include a section entitled ‘Associative Landscapes,’ which are landscapes defined as: “justifiable by virtue of the powerful religious, artistic or cultural associations of the natural element rather than material cultural evidence, which may be insignificant or even absent.”
 But while this is identified as a separate category, I’d emphasize again that many cultural landscapes around the world have some sort of spiritual/religious/sacred connections.

 ‘Spiritual’ connections also don’t necessarily include religious connotations – this could simply be connections with elements in nature.
-For example, in many Irish landscapes (and particularly areas like the Burren which have a historical connection to this), you can spot ‘fairy trees’, usually located near a water source.
-People leave scraps of fabric or ribbons, balloons, and sometimes notes on these trees tied to the branches which is believed to bring good luck.
+For example, in many Irish landscapes (and particularly areas like the Burren which have a historical connection to this), you can spot 'rag trees' , usually located near a water source.
+They're usually Hawthorn trees and mostly found beside Holy Wells where people tie healing rags on.
+Modern day interpretations are ribbons sometimes, but the rags were from the clothes of an ill friend or family member and they would be tied on the tree to help the person get well again.

 In many areas, fairy trees are important enough that they influence where development occurs – often roadways are planned and routed to avoid damaging or destroying these trees.
 This doesn’t mean that these places are necessarily still believed to be important for or visited by fairies, but these spiritual connections with the landscape have existed for so long in the collective minds of the local people that damaging these trees in the landscape would be a tragedy.